 I never thought I could do it.
-I just needed to know if it was the source of my stomach aches.
-Besides for being pain-free, I discovered there’s more benefits as well to being dairy-free.
+I just needed to know if dairy was the source of my stomach aches.
+Besides being pain-free, I discovered there are more benefits as well to being dairy-free.

+It was time.
 After suffering through the third debilitating stomach ache in as many days, I knew I had to make some dietary changes.
-I decided to eliminate dairy, because it seemed to be the likely culprit for my stomach troubles.
+I decided to eliminate dairy because it seemed to be the likely culprit for my stomach troubles.

 That evening, I got together with my sister and our visiting sister-in-law at an ice cream parlor in Jerusalem.
 We ordered a platter of ice-cream-topped pancakes with real whipped cream on the side and hot milchig chocolate syrup drizzled liberally over it to round it all out.
 I also ordered a double-scoop ice cream cone for myself.
 If I was going to stop dairy, I figured I may as well stop in style.